FrankSzendzielarz/AlgorandVisualStudio/README.md

 A warm welcome to Algorand for Visual Studio!

 This is a set of extensions to Microsoft's flagship developer tool, Visual Studio 2022, produced with the aim of making development on Algorand a simple, intuitive, familiar experience.
+It also includes a compiler that will work with any IDE and .NET build process, along with debugging tools.

-Professional software engineers from a range of backgrounds, such as C# game developers, line-of-business systems consultants will now be able to create Algorand applications easily using tools they are familiar with.
+Professional software engineers from a range of backgrounds, such as C# game developers, line-of-business systems consultants can now create Algorand applications easily using tools they are familiar with.

 On this page you will find **[getting started](#getting-started)** instructions for developers, details on the functional areas and **[capabilities](#capabilities)** , and the **[project roadmap](#roadmap)**.

 There is now **[a video series](https://www.youtube.com/playlist?list=PLYKanKMyGPgvuYhF9uv9E1GoOJx8q1for)** introducing both Algorand and this tooling, aimed at developers.

-The current version is an Beta release aimed at garnering feedback, bugs, requirements and any other modifications to general direction.
-Do expect bugs, breaking changes, and shifts in direction.

 *DISCLAIMER: This product is under development and should only be used in production scenarios at your own risk.
 Smart Contract authoring has inherent risks.
 We are not liable for anything that may occur from using this product.*